jorgenwh/pauseshop/AI_PRODUCT_RANKING_PLAN.md

 ### Ranking Response from Server
 - Array of ranking metadata (ID, similarity score, ranked position) in similarity order
 - Processing time and confidence metrics
-- No redundant product data - frontend reconstructs using IDs
+- No redundant product data - frontend adds fields to existing products using IDs
 - Error information if ranking fails

 ### Internal Extension Messages
 - Initial product group update (existing)
-- Image conversion progress updates (new)
+- User-triggered ranking request (new)
-- Ranking update message with ranking metadata only (new)
+- Image conversion progress updates for specific product group (new)
-- Data reconstruction completion notifications (new)
+- Ranking field update message with ranking metadata only (new)
 - UI state change notifications
 - Error and status updates for conversion and ranking